The Mirror (Ja Rule album)

-The Mirror is the second mixtape by rapper Ja Rule, originally planned to be released as Rule's seventh album in 2007.
+The Mirror is the second mixtape by rapper Ja Rule, originally planned to be released as his seventh album in 2007.
 Two singles, "Uh-Ohhh!" and "Body," were released in 2007 to poor chart performance.
 After tracks from the unreleased album were leaked online, Ja Rule decided to re-record the album, but later decided to release it as a mixtape on July 31, 2009 along with two bonus tracks, "Free" and "Style On 'Em."

 Background

 Prior to the start of recording for this album, Ja Rule's last original studio album was R.U.L.E. in 2004; The Inc. released a greatest hits compilation, Exodus, in 2005.
 The Inc. CEO Irv Gotti was accused of laundering money for drug dealer Kenneth McGriff, but in December 2005 a jury found him not guilty.
 Jayson Rodriguez of MTV News asserted that Gotti's trial and other events, including a rivalry with 50 Cent, prompted Ja Rule "to take a much needed moment to get his thoughts together".